verdict-project/verdict/doc/documentation/tutorial.rst

     +-------+----------------------+
     5 rows selected (0.105 seconds)

-On average, Verdict took about 0.1 second for processing those queries.
-Now let us compare this to the exact results.
-To disable Verdict's approximate analysis, we set a :code:`bypass` option to true as follows:
+On average, Verdict took about 0.1 second for answering those queries.
+Now let us compare these to the exact results.
+To disable Verdict's approximate processing, we set a :code:`bypass` option to true as follows:

 .. code-block:: bash